 3 Ways To Measure Engagement In An Organizational Assessment

 Lack of training is another area that can detract from employee engagement both in terms of inefficiency and employee turnover.
 Rather than identifying areas in need of training simply by spotting inefficiencies, the best way to determine where training is needed and what type of training would be effective is to ask the ones who will be undergoing training, the employees themselves.
 Devoting a portion of the assessment to training needs is important; employees can comment on past training initiatives and identify what types of training are effective.
-Additionally, assessments should give employees a way to indicate directly whether training is needed in every area of the business.
+Additionally, assessments should give employees a way to indicate directly whether they need training in every area of the business.

 Organizational assessments are useful to organizations in a number of ways, but the traditional, process-oriented way of conducting them is not sufficient to affect lasting change.
 By measuring the engagement of an organization’s workforce via volunteerism, communication, and training – like the 9Lenses platform allows – those conducting organizational assessments can better ensure participation and insight that will actually make a difference.